 HOW I WORK

 I call myself a ‘person centred therapist’ which means that I believe that we are the authors of our lives and are best placed to make the best choices for our own self-development.
 That means, I don’t give advice and I don’t tell you what I think you should do.
-However, I can help you to make the changes and become the person you really want to be, however, you are the the one who can make it happen.
+However, I can help you to make the changes and become the person you really want to be.

 I am trained in ACT (Acceptance and Commitment Therapy) which is, as the acronym suggests, is a very active form of therapy.
 If you are ready to make some positive changes and try something new in terms of improving your life then ACT can certainly help.
-There are other approaches I use such as CBT (Cognitive Behavioural Therapy), Existential Therapy and Mindfulness Based Therapy however it depends on what you, the client, want to get out of therapy.
+There are other approaches I use such as CBT (Cognitive Behavioural Therapy), Existential Therapy, Mindfulness Based Therapy and Emotional Freedom Technique however it depends on what you, the client, want to get out of therapy.
 There is no one size fits all therapy model, that’s why there are so many to choose from.

 If you are struggling with issues like addiction (in all its forms), body related issues, anxiety, depression, relationship concerns, career uncertainty or are just wanting to make some positive changes for yourself but not sure how or where to start, then ACT is a great model to help you make the changes your heart desires.
 (For quick snapshot of what ACT is about, ‘in a nutshell’ so to speak, check out this short Youtube clip by Russ Harris.)

-I am currently offering online sessions via Skype, Zoom, Google Meet or any suitable platform, by appointment only.
+I am currently offering online sessions via Zoom, Google Meet or any suitable platform, by appointment only.
 To make an enquiry please visit the contact page.
-The initial consultation (30 min) session is free of charge.
+The initial consultation (up to 30 min) session is free of charge.
 It is important that you feel comfortable with your chosen therapist.

 My aim is to make counselling as affordable as possible.
-My standard consultation fee is $80* (inc. GST).
-Please enquire about a concession rate if you are receiving Centrelink benefits and have a health card.
+Consultation fees start at $90 (inc. GST) for individual counselling.
 A standard session lasts 50 mins to 1 hr.

 There is currently no Medicare rebate for counselling or psychotherapy.